 Born in Vancouver, Bruce Cochrane was introduced to clay at John Abbott College in Montreal.
 He continued his studies under Walter Ostrom at the Nova Scotia College of Art and Design (BFA, 1976) and the New York State College of Ceramics at Alfred University (MFA, 1978).
-Until 2010, he taught ceramics at Sheridan College in Oakville, Ontario.
+From that time until 2010, he was head of the ceramics department at Sheridan College School of Craft and Design in Oakville, Ontario.

 For over 40 years Bruce has inspired students and the entire field of ceramics in Canada.
-Indeed his influence extends beyond Canadian borders, having work represented in such important collections as the George R. Gardiner Museum of Ceramic Art (Toronto), the Canadian Museum of History (Ottawa), Jingdezhen Ceramic Institute (Jingdezhen, China), and the Victoria and Albert Museum (London, England).
+His work is represented in such important collections as the George R. Gardiner Museum of Ceramic Art (Toronto), the Canadian Museum of History (Ottawa), Jingdezhen Ceramic Institute (Jingdezhen, China), and the Victoria and Albert Museum (London, England).
 He has participated in over 300 invitational solo and group exhibitions, and given 90+ workshops and lectures in Canada, the U.S.A., China, Korea and Taiwan.

-Cochrane has received the John Mather Award for lifetime achievement in supporting Ontario Craft, he was elected to the Royal Canadian Academy of Art and the International Academy of Ceramics and he was a 2000 Saidye Bronfman Award Finalist.
+Cochrane has received the John Mather Award for lifetime achievement in supporting Ontario Craft, was elected to the Royal Canadian Academy of Art (RCA), the International Academy of Ceramics and he was a Saidye Bronfman Award Finalist in 2000.

 Since retiring from Sheridan College, Bruce has built a rural pottery studio north of Toronto where he continues to explore ideas in clay, remaining true to the principles of pottery making and the history of ceramics.
 But he interprets things in his own unique ways, having developed a distinctive aesthetic sense and techniques based on the thrown form with its myriad possibilities for reinterpretation.